EduardoMatos05/ProyectoFIS/process/process_description.md

  - *Excel*

  ## Second Delivery
- From the sprint that include the months of September-October, our team had to update the way that we were organising our tasks and activities, since it wasn't the most efficient way and didn´t work as expected.
+ From the sprint that include the months of September-October, our team had to update the way that we were organising our tasks and activities, since it wasn't the most efficient way and it didn´t work as expected.

  As said in the last deliver, the working methodology that we used was the Scrum methodology, but in reality, we were organising ourselves based in the Scrum methodology, because even when we didn´t make the usual "Daily Scrum", we still considered the documentation that the methodology used for keeping the track of the project.

  ## Process Description
- Since the first delivery was made on September 30th, we started by correcting and adjusting some details in the team organization, the first adjust being the Sprint Backlog from the second delivery, after we were informed about what we needed to do, the tasks were assigned in a Word going next, that you can found down below.
+ Since the first delivery was made on September 30th, we started by correcting and adjusting some details in the team organization, the first adjust being the Sprint Backlog from the second delivery, after we were informed about what we needed to do, the tasks were assigned in a Word document.

- And as we started having weekly reunions with our professor, we started having weekly sprints that we showed to him to show the project advance, the weekly sprints backlogs are found also down below.
+ And as we started having weekly reunions with our professor, we started having weekly sprints where we showed him the project advance.

+ The sprint backlogs and more documentation can be found at the end of this document.

 ## Team Member Roles
  For the team roles, we had an adjustment on what role will the team members have, resulting on the next list: